Skip to main content

 edits3 (last 2026-04-25)

-The Berkeley Protocol on Digital Open Source Investigations (2020, co-developed by the UC Berkeley Human Rights Center and the United Nations) is the most rigorous open-source-research methodology in public circulation: how to collect, preserve, verify, and present open-source material so the work holds up under scrutiny.
+Djeed's evidence discipline draws on established digital open-source investigation practice, including the Berkeley Protocol: collect, preserve, verify, and present material so the work can be inspected under scrutiny.
 The principles travel across sectors.
 The same discipline shows up whether the work is tracking permit pipelines across municipalities, watching industrial emissions disclosures against open environmental data, following large-project financing flows through procurement portals, or building entity graphs from corporate registries for a parcel or asset — and DjeedX connects that discipline to your own internal records.

 Two things make structured intelligence at scale possible without losing the discipline, and Djeed combines them deliberately.
-AI extraction reads the open record at a volume no human team can match — turning unstructured prose into typed claims, line by line, source by source.
+AI extraction reads the open record at machine-supported scale — turning unstructured prose into typed claims, line by line, source by source.
 That is the GenAI side: a reading machine.
 The Berkeley-aligned methodology is not a layer that sits on top of it — it is embedded by construction.
 The original source URL, capture timestamp, content hash, raw extraction payload, and corroboration trail are captured at the moment of reading, which is what makes the methodology and the extraction inseparable.
 The OSINT methodology preserves the chain of custody; AI makes it feasible at the scale the modern public record actually requires.
 The investigator's judgement stays where it belongs — human.
 The mechanical reading does not.

 PRINCIPLE